RadhikaKulkarni21/RadhikaKulkarni21/README.md

 ## Hi there 👋

 I'm Radhika, software engineer, graphic designer and a gamer.
 I have 5 years of CS experience.
-I am currently pursuing my Korean langauge certification exam(TOPIK II level 4).
+I am also pursuing my Korean langauge certification, currently TOPIK(Test of proficiency in Korean) II level 4 - high intermediate.
 Open for job opportunities, discussions and conversations.
 ### 💻 I’m currently working on
 - 3D terrain game called Galaxy Strike